alixlb/DH150---Fall-2020/README.md

 ### Find the full contextual inquiry [here](assignment3/contextual.md)

-### Overall Findings

-Overall the interview went well.
-The user did feel very frustrated when doing the tasks and left dissatified.
-In a way that proves the need for a project like mine that allows to streamline the search process and make the experience efficent and stress-free for the use.
+During the interview, the user did feel very frustrated when doing the tasks and left dissatified.
+Her responces proved the need for a project like mine that allows to streamline the search process and make the experience efficent and stress-free for the use.
+Here are the key insights gathered from this contextual inquiry:
-Because of the nature of our conversation, some of the questions felt redudant to ask almost.
-I would say that next time, I would  need to be a bit more prepared as a moderator to adapt and not just stick to the script to avoid redudancies and create a sort of dialogue with the participant.

-#### Important things to note
-I learn a lot of valuable information through this contextual inquiry.
-Here are some of the major insights gathered from the data:
-* **Experience is overwhelming and takes too long**
+* Experience is **overwhelming and takes too long**
-* **Friends opinion & social aspect of working out matter a lot.**
+* Friends opinion & **social aspect of working out** matter a lot.
-* **Too much information online/lack of filters makes the research frustrating at times.**
+* **Too much information online/lack of filters** makes the research frustrating at times.
 * **Price matters.**
-* **Users look at pictures of the workout as a way to guage what the workout will be like.**
+* Users look at **pictures of the workout** as a way to guage what the workout will be like.

 ## UX Storytelling - User Personas & Scenarios